 The Center was established in summer 2013.
 Our current team consists of award-winning investigative reporters: Brendan McCarthy, a newspaper and television alum from New Orleans; R.G.
-Dunlop, a longtime local watchdog who has uncovered abuse and fraud in Kentucky for more than 35 years; and Mark Schaver, a veteran data journalist and editor with more than two decades of experience across the state.
+Dunlop, a longtime local watchdog who has uncovered abuse and fraud in Kentucky for more than 35 years; and Kristina Goetz, a veteran reporter.

 We are in the process of hiring two additional reporters.

 You can find our stories here.

 Brendan McCarthy can be reached at email@example.com or (502) 814.6541.